 - Able to maintain punctual attendance consistent with Nemours policies, regulatory, and federal, state, and local standards.

-- Minimum of one (1) to three (3) years experience required.
+- Minimum (3) three years of experience required.

 - Consultant Pharmacist License or willingness to obtain.